xtuml/bridgepoint/doc-bridgepoint/notes/9706_polys/9706_polys_dnt.md

 6.1 Preference

-A new preference page was added to the project preferences for state machines.
-This page contains a single new preference check box which states whether or not concrete polymorphic event editing is enabled.
+A new workspace preference was added to specify whether or not concrete polymorphic event editing is enabled.
+No UI was introduced for this preference, so it is not directly editable through the tool.
+An installation default can be set through modifying the `plugin_customization.ini` file.
+The default delivered with the tool is that concrete polymorphic events are _disabled_.

 6.2 UI elements and changes